MankritSingh/Coding-questions-Data-structures-Algorithms/README.md

 # Coding-questions-Data-structures-Algorithms
 Hello everyone,
-Comeptitve question solution, data sructure practise and algorithm practise.
+Comeptitve question solution, data structure practise and algorithm practise.
 All the best